zedium/sub-category-widget-for-wordpress/readme.txt

 == Changelog ==

 = 1.4.1 =
-* Fixed missing parent category notice on pages when using irst category of the post option
+* Fixed missing parent category notice on pages when using first category of the post option

 = 1.4 =
 * Added an option to use the first category of the post as the parent